TeleMessage/telemessage-php/README.md

 Using PHP library without composer is almost the same as with composer.
-First download project release from Github, extract and find telemessage_web.phar Since, we have dependancy on [grinfeld/phpjsonable](https://github.com/grinfeld/phpjsonable), we need to download its phar file, too: https://github.com/grinfeld/phpjsonable/releases
+First download project release from Github, extract and find telemessage_web.phar

 The main difference is: at the beginning of your script instead of `require "vendor/autoload.php"` used by *composer* write following lines:

     require "telemessage_web.phar";
-    require "grinfeld_phpjsonable.phar";
     TMLoader::get();

 After those lines use same code as in composer example